bumblebee-guild/dkp-bid-view/README.md

 ## TODO

-[ ] Showing the item for which the current bid is
+[ ] Indicate when the player is winning the bid

 [ ] Player names in class colors

 [ ] Configure a wish list of items and ignore all else